NetApp/harvest/ARCHITECTURE.md

 This document describes the high-level architecture of Harvest.
 If you want to familiarize yourself with the code base, you're in the right place!

-Harvest has a relatively small, but fairly dense code base.
-We try to maintain a strongly modular design, this means that if you develop a collector, you don't need to understand what the poller does.
+Harvest has a strong emphasize modular design, the core code-base is isolated from the code-base of secondary components - the philosophy is: adding new collectors, exporters or plugins should be simple.

 ## Bird's Eye View